This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Many companies use this approach, but the last drawback, where you may lose data between snapshots, leads some

-companies to the next approach.
+companies to the next option.

 Continuous data store backups